-- The cost and extent of the overall actions required in relation to the farm system. - The complexity to implement the action.
+- The cost and extent of the overall actions required in relation to the orchard or vineyard system. - The complexity to implement the action.

 These factors will help you plan an overall timeframe for the required work to be completed and identify smaller components of the wider action that will be part of the overall implementation.